FormIt360/autodesk-formit-360-web-help/Location/Edit, Reload, or Remove a Satellite Image.md

-# Edit, Reload, or Remove a Satellite Image

-Make changes to your location images.

-## Working with Satellite Images
+# Working with Satellite Images

 1. To remove or edit a satellite image:
 2. Double click to select the image and then press Delete; or,